eugenemlambo911-cmyk/SoulforgeSaga-Website/README.md

-# SoulforgeSaga-Website
+# Soulforge Saga

-Official website for the Soulforge Saga light novel.
-Features: - Character encyclopedia - Worldbuilding - Aura system - News and updates  Created by Eugene Tanatswa. all story content, characters, artwork, and worldbuilding are © Eugene Mlambo.
+Official repository for the Soulforge Saga light novel.

+## About

+Soulforge Saga is an original epic fantasy light novel featuring:

+- Aura-based combat
+- Kingdoms and empires
+- Military organizations
+- Ancient mysteries
+- Character-driven storytelling

+## Official Website

+Coming soon.

+## Author

+Eugene Mlambo

+© All story content, characters, locations, and worldbuilding are the intellectual property of the author.
 All rights reserved.